AbhinavJhanwar/Plots/README.md

 # Plots
-Various plots using matplotlib and seaborn libraries
+Various plots samples using plotly, matplotlib and seaborn libraries